saasforge/open-source-saas-boilerpate/Readme.md

 - You can specify redirectURL if you don't need to load any component but rather redirect user to the different page
 - You don't need to import components anywhere else, all routes will be generated automatically

-#### JWT
-Is used for the token authentication.
-The component has the API server-side part and JS file with functions called automatically.
-In our implementation we use cookie-based token as for it's most safe method of using tokens at the moment.

-##### Server-side API
-It has just 4 functions:
-- init_app (Inits JWT-Flask manager and add needed config variables to the application)
-- login_create_tokens(creates a token on user's login and add attach the corresponding cookies to the response object)
-- logout(unset cookies from the response on user's logout)
-- token_refresh(updates the access' token on demand).

-##### Frond-end functions
-This file is referred in the Auth jsx component and it's only purpose is to add the interceptor in all the following requests done by axios.
-You don't need to call it directly.

 #### Left menu
 Responsive, collapsible menu with any amount of items on each level.
 You create it just filling up the JSON data file: